Distinguishing signatures of scalar leptoquarks at hadron and muon colliders: Lepton flavour violating decay signatures

 In this section we discuss the signatures involving second and third generation fermion decays corresponding to the benchmark choice BP3 as quoted in \autoref{tab:all}.
-Due to different choice of coupling values, it can be seen from \autoref{brss3} that, we have different decay channels for the three components of $S_3$ as compared to the two previously investigated cases BP1 and BP2.
+Due to different choice of coupling values, it can be seen from \autoref{brss3_bp3} that, we have different decay channels for the three components of $S_3$ as compared to the two previously investigated cases BP1 and BP2, discussed in \autoref{brss3}.
 In this case, $S_3$ is produced in association with a muon or a neutrino through via $b-g$ and $t-g$ fusions.
-Now, the components $S^{4/3}_3$ and $S_3^{2/3}$ decay to $b\mu$ and $t\nu_\mu$ states, respectively, whereas $S_3^{1/3}$ disintegrates into $t\mu$ and $b\nu_\mu$ with equal probabilities.
+Now, the components $S^{4/3}_3$ and $S_3^{2/3}$ decay to $b\mu$ and $t\nu_\mu$ states, respectively, with 100\% probability.
+Whereas, $S_3^{1/3}$ disintegrates into $t\mu$ and $b\nu_\mu$ with equal probabilities i.e. 50\% each.
 The further decay of $t-$quark to a $b-$quark and a $W$-boson, and finally the $W$-boson decay modes will give rise to two jets or lepton plus missing energy signatures.
-The complete decay chain of these processes are as following.
+The complete decay chains of these processes are as following.

 We can see that, the production channel of $S_3^{4/3}$ provides unique signature as one $b$-jet plus di-muon.
-Whereas, for $S_3^{2/3}$ we get two final states depending on the decay of the top-quark, which arises from $S_3^{2/3}$.
-However, six different final states are possible for the two production processes of $S_3^{1/3}$.
-It is interesting to notice that unlike BP1 and BP2 scenarios of $S_3$ leptoquark, some final states for BP3 exhibit lepton flavor violating signatures (different lepton flavors in the final state) though the Lagrangian (in \autoref{eq:Lfull}) does not contain any explicit lepton flavor violating interaction.
+Whereas, for $S_3^{2/3}$ we get two finalstates depending on the decay of the top-quark, which arises from $S_3^{2/3}$.
+However, six different finalstates are possible for the two production processes of $S_3^{1/3}$.
+It is interesting to notice that unlike BP1 and BP2 scenarios of $S_3$ leptoquark, some finalstates for BP3 exhibit lepton flavour violating signatures (different lepton flavours in the finalstate) though the Lagrangian (in \autoref{eq:LS3}) does not contain any explicit lepton flavour violating interaction.